karthik21849328/NLP_pre_processing-/README.md

 # NLP_pre_processing-

+In Natural Language Processing, Pre- Processing of the text is very important.

 In this code the pre processing of text is implemented

 1. Removing HTML tags from a web page using BEAUTIFUL SOUP